 MSF therefore reiterates the call to immediately evacuate all refugees and asylum seekers from Nauru to a place where they can rebuild their mental health and to end the policy of indefinite offshore processing.
 This policy predictably destroys the will to live of innocent human beings.
+Therefore, it is the opinion of MSF that the safest way to prevent further harm, is to allow all refugees and asylum seekers to be evacuated form Nauru independently of their current mental health condition.
 Recovery is possible, but it requires an environment of certainty and opportunity, with access to quality, comprehensive mental health care.
 Anything short of that will continue the suffering that is being imposed on asylum seekers and refugees on Nauru.